issaczerubbabela/db/backend/README.md

 2. **Database connection issues:**
    - Ensure SQLite database file exists in the root directory
    - Check file permissions
+   - The project uses better-sqlite3 for better compatibility and performance

 3. **Module not found errors:**
    ```bash